 One witness claimed to have seen him abandoning the getaway car.
 Davis claimed he had been driving a mini- cab on the morning of the crime, delivering a consignment of fish to a restaurant in Chancery Lane.
 None of the blood samples found at the scene matched his blood type.

-But Chappell was the driving force to free George Davis, literally – he drove a van down Fleet Street, smashing his van through the front windows of the Daily Telegraph and Daily Mirror.
+But Chappell was the driving force in the campaign to free George Davis, literally – he drove a van down Fleet Street, smashing through the front windows of the Daily Telegraph and Daily Mirror newspapers.
 He later drove through the gates of Buckingham Palace.
 As Adam Curtis notes, Chappell went to Paris on the ferry and drove through the windows of the British Embassy.